 Familiar Examples of a Fixed Mindset

 You don’t have to go far to find examples of a fixed mindset.
-The coworker that’s always blaming management, peers, and company policies, for their lack of success.
+The coworker that’s always blaming management, peers, and company policies, and other external factors for their lack of success.

 Your best friend who believes that all relationships end in cheating, so he closes himself off from the possibilities.
 Perhaps you had parents like my practical inlaws who warned you not to “build castles in the sky” when it comes to your ambitious goals.
 Those in a fixed mindset often fail to launch.
 When they do, a bump in the road may derail

-Giving up in a fixed mindset may look like a sudden loss of interest in pursuing a goal (possibly jumping to a new pursuit).
-There’s always justification, (not enough time, resources, competitors are too big).
+Giving into a fixed mindset may look like a sudden loss of interest in pursuing a goal (possibly jumping to a new pursuit).
+There’s always justification, (not enough time, resources, competitors are too big) for abandoning goals.
 One bump in the road often causes someone in a fixed mindset to bail on their pursuits, blaming corrupt systems, and invisible enemies like fate and luck conspiring against them.

 Why Self-Awareness is Necessary for a Growth Mindset

 At the nucleus of a finely tuned growth mindset is an intimate knowledge and understanding of one’s inner workings.
 Self-awareness is the conscious knowledge of your character, feelings, motives, desires, and more.

 Your perception of yourself dramatically affects how you interact with everything in your internal and external world.
 Because self-awareness requires you to dig deeper and embrace constant evolution, it leads to a growth mindset.

 Self-awareness already conditions you to accept and navigate situations with flexibility, which is key to a growth mindset.
 It also equips you with the knowledge and acceptance of your strengths and weaknesses, helping you take accountability without hesitation.